 SIAMS 2019 – “The school’s Christian vision is firmly embedded and lived out by all members of the school community.
 This results in innovative and imaginative practice that enables pupils to flourish and transforms their lives.”

 The schools RE curriculum is provided by Blackburn Diocese and is called ‘Questful RE.’
 This is supplemented by additional materials and resources contained in ‘Understanding Christianity.’

 At St James’ Lanehead we believe that excellence within RE is supported by a mutual respect and reflective opportunities between teachers and pupils.
 We ensure that we plan RE in line with the Trust Deed of the school.

 Our pupils flourish in RE as creative resources are used to deliver a unique and spiritually based curriculum.
 Our pupils are excited by their learning.
 (SIAMS 2019)

-Unit plans from the Diocese Syllabus ‘Questful RE’ are used to follow a rolling programme of study for each of the key stages.
+Unit plans from the Diocese Syllabus ‘Questful RE’ have been used to create a programme of study bespoke for our children.
 This programme of study is designed to show progression, recapping and building on knowledge.

 Knowledge and understanding in EYFS is assessed against criteria contained in all areas of Development Matters.

 Pupils take part in ‘SWAT’ and Diocesan meetings with other schools to share experiences and knowledge.